xiaogangLi/tensorflow-VTN/README.md

 ### 2 Download this repo and unzip it
 `cd ../VTN/Label_Map`
-Open the label.txt and revise its class names as yours.
+Open the `label.txt` and revise its class names as yours.

-### 3 Genreate directory
+### 3 Generate directory
 `cd ../VTN/Code`
 `run python make_dir.py`
-Then some subfolders will be generated in ../VTN/Raw_Data and ../VTN/Data, where name of the subfolders is your class names defined in label.txt.
+Then some subfolders will be generated in `../VTN/Raw_Data` and `../VTN/Data`, where name of the subfolders is your class names defined in label.txt.

 ### 4 Prepare video clips for training
-According to the class, copy your raw videos to subfolders in ../VTN/Raw_Data.
+According to the class, copy your raw videos to subfolders in `../VTN/Raw_Data`.
 Optionally, you can use the public HMDB-51 dataset, which can be found [here](http://serre-lab.clps.brown.edu/resource/hmdb-a-large-human-motion-database/).
 `cd ../VTN/Code`
 `run python prepare_clips.py`
-Clips generated will be saved in the subfolders in ../VTN/Data.
+Clips generated will be saved in the subfolders in `../VTN/Data`.

 ### 5 Compute the mean image from training clips
 `cd ../VTN/Code`
 `run python mean_img.py`
-And then a mean image is saved in directory ../VTN/Data.
+And then a mean image is saved in directory `../VTN/Data`.

 ### 6 Training model
 `cd ../VTN/Code`
 `run python train.py PB` or `python train.py CHECKPOINT`
-The model will be saved in directory ../VTN/Model, where "PB" and "CHECKPOINT" is two ways used for saving model for Tensorflow.
+The model will be saved in directory `../VTN/Model`, where "PB" and "CHECKPOINT" is two ways used for saving model for Tensorflow.

 ### 7 Test model
 According to Step 4,preparing video clips for test.